canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

-# Directive on publishing open source code (Draft)
+# Standard on publishing open source code (Draft)

 [Back to Table of Contents](../../README.md#english-content)

 * Authorities
 * Objectives and expected results
-  * The expected results of this directive are as follows
+  * The expected results of this Standard are as follows
 * Requirements
   * Exceptions to publications